adambard/learnxinyminutes-docs/objective-c.html.markdown

     } // => prints "Exception: File Not Found on System"
       //           "Finally"

+    ///////////////////////////////////////
+    // Objects
+    ///////////////////////////////////////

+    // Create an object instance by allocating memory and initializing it.
+    // An object is not fully functional until both steps have been completed.
+    MyClass *myObject = [[MyClass alloc] init];

+    // The Objective-C model of object-oriented programming is based on message passing to object instances.
+    // In Objective-C one does not simply call a method; one sends a message.
+    [myObject instanceMethodWithParmeter:@"Steve Jobs"];

     // Clean up the memory you used into your program [pool drain];